act65/act65.github.io/_drafts/technical-posts/2016-9-26-embedded-linalg.md

 ---
 layout: post
-title: Representations in linear algebra
+title: Representations within linear algebra
 subtitle: We can use linear algebra to represent; linear operators, algebras, computations, symmetry and more.
 ---